vremenar/rpi-setup/README.md

 # What's next
 ## Traefik TCP and UDP
 Currently, Traefik only handles HTTP/S traffic.
 I plan to move all traffic (TCP and UDP) to Traefik.
-## Container health checks
-Some of the containers have health checks included, but not all of them.
-That I plan to add so they can revover and alert me when they fail.
 ## Home Assistant
 I have been looking into home automation for some time now.
 That might be next.
 ## raspotify